 Other financial liabilities are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost using the effective interest method.
-The Fund's other financial liabilities are comprised of bcIMC funds management fees payable and accounts payable.
+The Fund's other financial liabilities are comprised of BCI cost recoveries and accounts payable.